Elvira1986/Pokemon-API/README.md

 # API Server

-In this repository, you will use build a simple API server using Node/Express.
+With this repository you will build a simple API server using Node/Express.

 ## Objectives